A SHOT-BY-SHOT ANALYSIS

 Sirs: It may interest you to learn that the butterfly wings in the third panel of the Bosch triptych belong to a female of the common European species now known as Maniola jurtina, which Linaeus described some 250 years after Bosch knocked it down with his cap in a Flemish meadow to place it in his hell.
 Vladimir Nabokov

 In another story, Nabokov describes Lolita's origin as being during an episode of a type of neuralgia that inflicts the rib cage, like the stitch in Adam's side, alluding to Lolita (Lilith) in the Garden of Eden.
 We certainly have her associated with the garden in the movie, screenplay and book.
-Nabokov's letter about the butterfly in Bosch's "The Garden of Earthly Delights", which features the garden as well as hell, seems to have blended with the letter opposite in producing the fiction of the ape who drew his cage in the Jardin des Plantes.
+Nabokov's letter about the butterfly in Bosch's "The Garden of Earthly Delights", which features the garden as well as hell, seems to have blended with Huber's letter, opposite his, in producing the fiction of the ape who drew his cage in the Jardin des Plantes.

 Which isn't to say we don't have cages all throughout Lolita, for we do, and Kubrick shows them, just as he shows the prospect of Humbert being straijacketed by Keagy in this scene.